Guernsey: Climate

+Sea temperatures have been rising, and now vary between 8 C in February to 20 C in August.
+Average wind speeds vary between 20 kph and 40 kph, with gusts over 60 kph every four to five years.

 Carbon

 Guernsey plans to reach carbon neutrality by 2050, according to the Climate Change Policy & Action Plan adopted in August 2020.

 Geology

 Guernsey has a geological history stretching further back into the past than most of Europe.
 It forms part of the geological province of France known as the Armorican Massif.
 There is a broad geological division between the north and south of the island.
 The Southern Metamorphic Complex is elevated above the geologically younger, lower-lying Northern Igneous Complex.
 Guernsey has experienced a complex geological evolution (especially the rocks of the southern complex) with multiple phases of intrusion and deformation recognisable.

 Guernsey is composed of nine main rock types; two of these are granites and the rest gneiss.